spencereir/SimpleServer/README.md

 # SimpleServer
 Simple C++ server for Windows using Winsock 2 and threading

+## Installing / Compiling

+Download the repository and run `make` to generate the `libsimpleserver.a` library.

+Compile by including the `include/` and `bin/` directories, as well as linking with `-lsimpleserver -lws2_32`

 ## Setting up a Server

 Servers are run by default on port 27015 (config to be added later).
 The Server class takes a parameter of type `std::function<int(std::string)>`; a callback function that is passed received messages.